Investigating Constraint Programming and Hybrid Methods for Real World Industrial Test Laboratory Scheduling: Experiments and Comparison

 \section{Experiments and Comparison}

-We ran our experiments on a benchmark server with 224GB RAM and two AMD Opteron 6272 Processors each with max.
-2.1GHz and 8 physical cores.
-Since all of the solvers we experimented with are single threaded, we usually ran multiple independent sets of benchmarks in parallel.
-We used MiniZinc 2.2.3~\citep{Nethercote07} with Chuffed 0.10.3~\citep{Chu11} and CPLEX 12.8.0~\citep{cplex}.
+For our experimental evalution, we used MiniZinc 2.2.3~\citep{Nethercote07} with Chuffed 0.10.3~\citep{Chu11} and CPLEX 12.8.0~\citep{cplex}.
 Our VLNS which is described in Section~\ref{sec:vlns} was implemented in Java 8.
 Furthermore, we also experimented with the ILOG CP Optimizer 12.8.0~\citep{cpoptimizer} which was not run from MiniZinc but with the ILOG Java API.
 We have also tested Gecode~\citep{gecode} as an additional CP solver included in MiniZinc, but it quickly proved to be inferior to Chuffed on this model even when run with multiple threads.
 Regarding comparison to other approaches in the literature, to the best of our knowledge no solutions exist yet for the problem we consider in this paper.

+The experiments in Sections \ref{sec:exp_search} -- \ref{sec:exp_comp} were ran on a benchmark server with 224GB RAM and two AMD Opteron 6272 Processors each with max.
+2.1GHz and 8 physical cores.
+Since all of the solvers we experimented with are single threaded, we usually ran multiple independent sets of benchmarks in parallel.

+For Section ~\ref{sec:exp_softconst} we employed a computational cluster with 13 nodes, each having 2 Intel Xeon CPUs E5-2650 v4 (max.~2.90GHz, 12 physical cores, no hyperthreading).

 In addition to the solution approaches described in this paper, we also compare with a solution approach by \cite{Mischek2021AnnalsOfOR} using Simulated Annealing (SA).
 SA (first described by \cite{Kirkpatrick1983SimulatedAnnealing}) is a well-known metaheuristic which works by repeatedly applying small random changes (moves) to a candidate solution.
 Improvements are always accepted, while worsening moves are accepted with a certain probability that depends on the difference in the objective function and a parameter called \emph{temperature}.
 Higher temperatures lead to higher acceptance probabilities.
 Over the course of the search, the temperature is slowly decreased.